sillyilly/sillyilly/README.md

 - 👋 Hi, I’m @sillyilly
 - 👀 I’m interested in Lego
 - 🌱 I’m currently learning SwiftUI
-- 💞️ I’m looking to collaborate on creating a safe platform to help kids get intorduced to social me.
+- 💞️ I’m looking to collaborate on creating a safe platform to help kids get intorduced to social media.
 - 📫 How to reach me just give me a shout at https://twitter.com/iljavinzenz

 <!---